 33.x.y1 Capability signaling

-An MLD can indicate capability to support exchanging frames simultaneously on a set of affiliated STAs to another MLD.
-An MLD that supports multiple links can announce whether it can support transmission on one link concurrent with reception on the other link for each pair of links.
+An MLD can indicate capability to support exchanging frames simultaneously by affiliated STAs on a set of links to another MLD in TBD capability element.
+The MLD that can exchanging frames simultaneously by affiliated STAs on a set links to another MLD will set it to 1, otherwise set it to 0.
+(Motion 26) An MLD operating on multiple links can announce whether it can support transmission on one link concurrent with reception on the other link for each pair of links.
 The two links of each link pair are on different channels.
-If a MLD can support transmission on link 1 concurrent with reception on link 2, and vice versa, this pair of links will be STR.
-Otherwise, this pair of links will be non-STR.
+(Motion 38, Motion 46) If a MLD can support transmission on link 1 concurrent with reception on link 2, and vice versa, this pair of links will be STR.
+Otherwise, this pair of links is non-STR.

-Note - If an MLD can support transmission on link 1 concurrent with reception on link2, but cannot support transmission on link2 concurrent with reception on link1, this pair of links will be non-STR.
+Note - If an MLD can support transmission on link 1 concurrent with reception on link2, but cannot support transmission on link2 concurrent with reception on link1, this pair of links is non-STR.

+(Motion 122)

+A non-AP MLD may update its ability to perform simultaneous transmission and reception on a pair of setup links after multi-link setup.
+The update of STR capability for any pair of setup links can be announced by non-AP MLD on any enabled link.

+(Motion 112, #SP4)

-The details of capability signaling are TBD.
+The details of STR capability signaling and update are TBD.
+Limitations may be added on dynamic STR capability updating.

+(Motion 112, #SP4)

+An MLD can simultaneously operate over a pair of STR links as described in 33.x.y2 (STR: General).

-An MLD can simultaneously operate over a pair of links that have constraints as described in 33.x.y2 (Non-STR: General) and 33.x.y3 (End PPDU alignment).
+An MLD can simultaneously operate over a pair of non-STR links as described in 33.x.y2 (Non-STR: General) and 33.x.y3 (End PPDU alignment).

+An MLD in multi-link single-radio mode can operate over one or more links as described in 33.x.y2 (Multi-link single radio) .

+An MLD in enhanced multi-link single-radio mode can operate over one or more links as described in 33.x.y3 (Enhanced multi-link single radio).

-Straw Poll: Do you support to incorporate the proposed draft text in this document 11-20/1320r3 to the TGbe Draft 0.1?
+Straw Poll: Do you support to incorporate the proposed draft text in this document 11-20/1320r4 to the TGbe Draft 0.1?